T1D Exercise Basics

 Before your activity

 Allowing yourself time to fuel up with enough carbohydrates is hugely important—you need stored glucose to burn!
 Athletes with T1D might find themselves increasing the amount of finger pricks they need prior to an event.
-Tim Atkins, an athlete with T1D, suggests going for insulin levels “as normal as possible in the 2-4 hours before exercise.
+Tim Atkins, an athlete with T1D, suggests going for insulin levels “as normal as possible in the two to four hours before exercise.
 Blood sugars can then be raised in the 30 minutes before exercise with energy gels or drinks.”
 Look for a routine and when you find one that works, stick as close to it as possible!

 During your activity

 It’s important to pay close attention to your body so you can manage blood glucose changes quickly.
 Always have the following on-hand:

-- Diabetes supplies (glucose meter, insulin, syringes and spare pump supplies)
+- Diabetes supplies (blood glucose meter, insulin, syringes and spare pump supplies)

 - Fast-acting sugar (sports drink/glucose tablets)

 Because every athlete is different, there is no one answer for how to manage your diabetes while participating in an athletic activity.
 Here are a few factors to consider when developing your beginning workout plan:

 - Intensity – Higher-intensity workouts burn glycogen stores more quickly.